okuramasafumi/rspec-current.vim/README.md

 ## Usage

+### Install

-First, install `neovim` gem.
+First, install `neovim` gem if you use Neovim.
+Skip this installation step if you use Vim.

 ```sh
 gem install neovim
 ```

 Then install it with your favorite package manager.

+### Functions

 After installation, two functions are available.

 * `RSpecCurrentSubject`: Returns current `subject` as a String
 * `RSpecCurrentContext` Returns current `context` as a String